overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 This annotation applies on methods for classes tagged with the `@Provider` annotation.
 It indicates that on this class a method will resolve a Query field.
 By default, the resulting field is added to the root Query type (define in configuration at key `overblog_graphql.definitions.schema.query`).
-The class exposing the querie(s) must have a corresponding service with his className.
+The class exposing the query(ies) must be declared as a [service](https://symfony.com/doc/current/service_container.html).

 Optional attributes: